DelwarSumon/city-weather/README.md

 ## Getting Started with City Weather App

 City Weather is a React Application to know the current location weather info.
-You can search by city name and get the weather info of that city form <a href="https://www.accuweather.com/" target="_blank">AccuWeather</a>.
+Also you can search by city name and get the weather info of that city form <a href="https://www.accuweather.com/" target="_blank">AccuWeather</a>.
 API Link : <a href="https://developer.accuweather.com/apis" target="_blank">AccuWeather API</a>

 ### Installation Procedure